Comhcheol brings First Fortnight to Co. Donegal

 This event, hosted by the Balor Theatre will be the First Fortnight festival's debut outing in Co.
 Donegal.
 Blending local and national acts it will feature music, song, dramaíocht and comedy with short talks from local mental health advocates and video inserts from household names.

 The show is headlined by our wellbeing 'Banarama' guru Kevin McAleer, whose deadpan genius and anarchic Irish wit has deservedly earned him a cult following.
 The evening will weave together snappy, thought-provoking talks with acts who intentionally use the arts to boost their metal wellbeing.
-The line-up includes the Beyond Blue Choir from Work-link, Dungloe who formed their choir to harness the wellbeing benefits of singing, Mo Bhagáiste', an original bilingual re-reading of Seosamh Mac Grianna by Pól Ó Gallachóir and Wee Small Gods, who will lift spirits with their reggae infused set of original music.
+The line-up includes the Beyond Blue Choir from Work-link, Dungloe who formed their choir to harness the wellbeing benefits of singing, Mo Bhagáiste', an original bilingual re-reading of Seosamh Mac Grianna by Pól Ó Gallachóir and Wee Small Gods and friends, who will lift spirits with their reggae infused set of original music.

 Speakers will include Bill Vaughan of Mental